reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 This section shows you how to modify the starter app to accept a command-line argument specifying whether to run as the seller or buyer.
 Although this change does not involve Reach directly, it does emphasize that your application represents two different participants negotiating via the same contract.

-1. Find the following line in *index.mjs*:
+1. In *index.mjs*, find the following line:

     ``` js nonum
     const role = 'seller';
     ```

-1. Replace it with the code below, and save the file:
+1. Replace it with the following, and save the file:

     ``` js nonum
     if (process.argv.length < 3 || ['seller', 'buyer'].includes(process.argv[2]) == false) {